santulan/cluster-creator/README.md

-## Santulan Cluster Creator (SCC)

-A company specialized in creating regional clusters for businesses / startups around emerging technologies.
+Santulan Cluster Creator (SCC) is a company specialized in creating regional clusters for businesses / startups around emerging technologies.